 A Gear Set consists of multiple set items and the more items you equip of the same set, the more you can get out of it as unique and very good set bonuses as well as a talent are unlocked on top of it.
 Gear Sets are definitely something you want to look into if you would like to be successful in the endgame of The Division.

 It’s not necessarily important that all of these set items are top-rolled, because it’s the overall bonus that makes a Gear Set or even combinations of more than one set strong.

-However, you might have to weigh up if it makes sense to equip a whole Gear Set rather than just wearing High-End or Named Gear items with individual Gear Talents.
+However, you might have to weigh up if it makes sense to equip a whole Gear Set rather than just wearing High-End or Exotic items items with individual Gear Talents.

 Weapon Gear Sets

-While not yet in the game, Update 1.6 (release scheduled for February/March 2017) will introduce Weapon Gear Sets for the first time.
-Weapon Gear Sets work similar to Gear Sets, with the difference, that only one special set bonus will be unlocked when two special weapons of a set are equipped.
+Update 1.6 has introduced Weapon Gear Sets for the first time.
+Weapon Gear Sets work similar to Gear Sets and consist of Exotic items, with the difference, that only one special set bonus will be unlocked when two special weapons of a set are equipped.

 - Free Republic (Liberator & Centurion)

 - Valkyria (Valkyria becomes Hildr & Eir)